 When you're mentoring, you should be comfortable with your mentee taking a slightly different approach and not following what you did to the letter.

 Finally, there's a point where they're better than you, and you can’t really help them professionally.
 Let’s say they’re stuck with a weird Git bug, and you have no clue how to solve it.
-Then you start coaching.
+Then you start coaching the engineers.

 It's a bit of a rubber ducky situation.
 You ask them what approaches have they tried, what have they ruled out, and what do they think the issue might be?
 Anyone can coach anyone.
 Leadership coaches or executive coaches usually aren’t executives themselves.
 It's basically self-help.